fallen-icarus/cardano-loans/README.md

         `TokenName` is the `loanId` from the input's `ActiveDatum`
         - The amount of the loan asset specified in the `MakePayment` redeemer used to spend the input.
-    - There must be an output to the originating loan address with the proper datum:
+    - If the payment is a partial payment, there must be an active output to the borrower's loan address with:
         - The exact same datum as the input except the `loanOutstanding` and `totalEpochPayments` fields are updated to reflect the payment amount.
+        - All of the beacons from the input.
+        - Collateral can be taken proportionally to the amount of the outstanding balance paid off.
     - If the remaining balance was paid off:
-        - The active smart contract must be executed as a minting policy using the `BurnActiveBeacons` redeemer.
-        - The Borrower ID for this loan must be burned.
+        - All beacons attached to the loan must be burned.
-        - No other kinds of active beacons can be minted/burned in this transaction.
-Other copies of this Borrower ID can still be burned.
-        - The loan address output with the updated datum must still have the other three beacons for the loan.
         - All remaining collateral can be taken.
-    - If this is just a partial payment:
-        - The loan address output with the updated datum must still have all four beacons.
-        - Collateral can be taken proportionally to the amount of the outstanding balance paid off.
 - The staking credential in the loan address must approve the transaction.

 In order to ensure compound interest accrues and penalties are applied, the borrower cannot make the next payment if the next interest and/or penalty application is due.
-The script uses the `invalid-hereafter` flag to assert a time has not passed.
+The script uses the `invalid-hereafter` flag to assert the next compounding period has not started (or the expiration has passed, whichever is first).
 For convenience, the borrower can set the `invalid-hereafter` flag to the slot when the next interest application is due (or expiration if no more applications are required).
 The only time penalty is applied without also applying loan interest is when the loan interest is set to zero.
 If multiple payments are being made in a single transaction, the `invalid-hereafter` bound should be set to the earliest deadline.

 The payment observer smart contract will only validate loan inputs spent using the `MakePayment` spending redeemer.
 All other inputs will be ignored.